maraisr/.github/CONTRIBUTING.md

 ### 🟧 Rust based projects

-My projects typically run on the `nightly` channel, but for the most part the MSRV if not specified in the project readme will be `1.64.0`, mManaged through [rustup](https://rust-lang.github.io/rustup/installation/index.html).
+My projects typically run on the `nightly` channel, but for the most part the MSRV if not specified in the project readme will be `1.64.0`, managed through [rustup](https://rust-lang.github.io/rustup/installation/index.html).

 In these projects you'll find a `.rust-toolchain.toml` that describes the targets and channel/version to run against, so just a matter of the `cargo build` and `cargo test` we know and love.